stevenleadbeater/kotlin-kover-action/README.md

 ## License

-The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE-MIT.txt).
+The action and documentation in this project are released under the [MIT License](LICENSE-MIT.txt).